 1. Adoptive applicants should be at least twenty-seven (27) years old and at least sixteen (16) years older than the child to be adopted at the time of application.
-The mother should be no more than 45 years older than the child she adopts.
+The oldest parent in the home should not be more than 45 years older than the child being adopted.

 2. The household income must be at least $40,000 per year.